How to Become a SQL Server DBA

-Find out what you need to know in order to get started on the road to a rewarding career as a SQL Server DBA.
+Find out what you need to know to get started on the road to a rewarding career as a SQL Server DBA.

 How Most Junior DBA’s Earn Their Stripes